getartistry/artistry/wp-content/plugins/blockonomics-bitcoin-payments/README.md

 ![](assets-wp-repo/screenshot-3.png)
 Checkout screen
 == Changelog ==

+= 1.4.2 =
+* Fixed bug with conflicting style of spinner

+= 1.4.1 =
+* Moved all styles to CSS file.
+Gives ability to control plugin appearance
+* Comptatibility with WP 4.9.1

+= 1.4.0 =
+* Usability improvements to payment screen
+* Added Spanish, french and german translation

 = 1.3.9 =
 * Support for altcoin payments through shapeshift (You need to enable this from Settings)